GeveoAu/blog/_posts/2018-11-19-8-reasons-why-you-should-pay-attention-to-Google-Flutter.md

 **3. Very easy to develop UI**

-In Google flutter creating UI is very easy.
+In Google flutter, creating UI is very easy.
 It’s all thanks to the core principle of Flutter, where everything is a widget.
 Your app class is a widget; your whole layout structure is a widget (Scaffold); basically, everything is a widget (AppBar, Drawer, SnackBar, etc.).
 For an example, if you want your control to be centered?
 All you have to do is wrap it with a Center widget.
 Thanks to this, Entire app can be represented as a widget hierarchy and creating UI is as simple as composing layouts with many different small parts, which have their own properties.

 Since Flutter does not make use of the Platform OEM Widgets and provide full access to its UI framework, it extremely easy for developers to customize their UI and widgets while increasing their flexibility.